aybike-s/NLP-for-Climate/README.md

-Please refer to the "Methodology overview" and "Workflow" files to learn about the research and steps involved.
+Please refer to the "Methodology overview" and "Workflow" (Annex I) files to learn about the research and steps involved.

 Please refer to the "Paper" folder and "NLP-Final-Aybike Şahinoğlu" document for the full paper and results.